 In some instances, CIOs and CISOs are being asked to not only reduce operational expense, but innovate to help with revenue generation — a role not typically associated with their responsibilities.

 Fortunately, organizations are recognizing the challenges and taking steps to combat them.
 In fact, 82% plan to increase investment to address inadequate asset inventory management.
 They’re moving away from the concept of manual, event-based audits and inventories, and shifting toward a programmatic process that automates data collection and correlation, removes the taxing resource commitment, and can be continuously run for real-time results.
-Many are looking to cybersecurity asset management platforms like Axonius for solutions.
+Many are looking to cybersecurity asset management like Axonius for solutions.

 An automated asset inventory delivered as a process helps organizations negotiate the ever-complex and demanding nature of their IT and security landscapes, helping them minimize complexity and achieve technological innovation.